Status of Bills (5/17/25)

 HB 2013 (Bell): This bill amends the Property Code to prevent property owners' associations from enforcing provisions that prohibit or restrict a property owner from keeping chickens on their property, provided that municipal ordinances allow for it.

-STATUS: Passed House Committee
+STATUS: Passed House (5/8), Referred to Senate Committee

 MEDICAL FREEDOM: